The Library

 Universal Rules is a reminder that nature, physics, and dynamics do not negotiate opinions.
 Those who understand how power and instinct truly operate do not lead through force – but through clarity and an understanding of universal principles.
 Whether in business, relationships, or a wolf pack – the rules are the same.“

 It is fascinating how we instinctively understand certain dynamics and rules in life.
-We never question how a piece of bacon moves from the fridge to the table, a wolf pack hunts with precision, how in the intimate realm of BDSM, we intuitively grasp the balance of surrender and control, pleasure and pain, or how bees and flowers go peacefully about their way every day.
+We never question how a piece of bacon moves from the fridge to the table, how a wolf pack hunts with precision, or how, in the intimate realm of human interaction, we grasp the balance of surrender, control, and pleasure.

-Yet, when it comes to daily life or business, we ignore these fundamental universal rules and basic principles of dynamics and hierarchy.
+Yet, when it comes to business and daily interactions, we ignore these fundamental universal rules and basic principles of dynamics and hierarchy.
 Why?
 Perhaps it’s human arrogance at its peak, believing we’ve evolved beyond such principles.
-Why do we believe we can bypass physics, biology, and natural laws, and still expect harmony?
-As if we assume bacon teleports itself to the table, wolves use sticky notes to coordinate their hunt, or a blindfolded submissive is left to figure out the rules on their own, knocking over furniture, and flowers are sending invitations for pollination appointments.
+Why do we believe we can bypass physics, biology, and natural laws and still expect harmony?
+As if we assume bacon teleports itself to the table, wolves use sticky notes to coordinate their hunt, or a blindfolded partner is left to figure out the rules on their own, knocking over furniture.
 But the truth is, these dynamics, physics, and natural hierarchies govern everything – even our professional interactions.
 The sooner we accept this, the more efficient, harmonious, and fulfilling our connections and success become.

 Join